Lead Databases Β· Data Pillar

 CRM has stale records or a growing duplicate problem

-Fix duplicate records →
+Fix duplicate records β†’

 ⚠️

-Verification is not the same as freshness
+Verification is not freshness

 Common Mistakes

-The most persistent error is using database size as a proxy for quality.
-A provider claiming 200M+ contacts is not more useful than one with 50M if the larger database verifies records less frequently or has weaker coverage for your specific ICP.
-Before selecting or switching a database provider, export 200 to 300 contacts matching your actual ICP definition and run them through an independent verification tool.
-The bounce rate on that sample is the only accuracy number that maps to your real use case.
+Database size is not a proxy for quality.
+Export 200 to 300 contacts matching your real ICP and run them through an independent verification tool.
+That bounce rate is the only accuracy number that maps to your actual use case.

-Run the full chain in the correct order
+Run the chain in the correct order

 Common Questions